justuseapen/self-govern/README.md

 4. Rank determines Feature and Law development priority.
 5. Prompts, Choices, and Votes are all user-generated.
 6. Each prompt and choice has a discussion panel.
-7. Laws must be readily understood by non-technical people and may only be changed,abolished, or amended by majority vote.
+7. Laws must be readily understood by non-technical people and may only be changed, abolished, or amended by majority vote.

  ^ The first seven laws.
 Written shortly after midnight January 28th 2013.